Field Trip Information and Guidelines

 5. Those attending a trip should provide a telephone number, preferably a mobile, in case contact is required.

 8. All field trips may include traversing fairly rough terrain.
-It is essential that all members joining field trips come with suitable clothing and footwear, appropriate to the terrain and weather conditions.
+It is essential that all members joining field trips come with clothing and footwear appropriate to the terrain and weather conditions.
 An adequate supply of food & drink should be taken.
 Members must be aware of the hazards that could be encountered on country walks, such as insect bites/stings and terrain hazards.
 It should be remembered that toilet facilities and refreshments may not be available in the immediate vicinity of the walk.

 All of the SOS activities described above are carried out by Shropshire Ornithological Society 2005 (Company Limited by Guarantee, Reg.
 No. 5322294, Charity No. 1108166).